 In these cases, Arizona uses the standard of comparative negligence to determine the amount of compensation you can can receive through a personal injury lawsuit, according to ARS § 12-2505.

 Under comparative negligence, a court will examine your actions during an accident to determine if you contributed to your injuries.
 The court will then assign you a percentage that represents your contribution to the accident.
 The value of your claim will then be reduced by this percentage.

 For example, a victim who was injured in a car accident may file a $100,000 personal injury claim against the at-fault driver.
 However, a court may discover the victim was speeding at the time of the accident and determine he or she is 20 percent at fault.
 This means the victim’s claim will be reduced by 20 percent, or $20,000, making the maximum compensation he or she can receive $80,000.

-Our Phoenix personal injury lawyers will work to make sure your claim is accurately valued and that you are not blamed for more than your share of contribution to the incident if you are found partially at fault.
+The personal injury lawyers at Phillips Law Group work to make sure your claim is accurately valued and that you are not blamed for more than your share of contribution to the incident if you are found partially at fault.